The Oakland Township Planning Commission might finally make an official motion on the — next month.

 Blossom Ridge is a proposed continuing care senior living community that would be located at the corner of Adams and Dutton Roads and offer 282 units on 42 acres of land.
 Moceri Development is hoping to rezone the property from Medium Residential Density (MRD) to Multiple Family Residential Density with Planned Residential Rezoning Overlay (RM-PRRO) in order to build Blossom Ridge.

 The request first came before the commission in the summer and is a controversial topic that has been revisited monthly.

 A Monthslong Debate

-Residents have packed commission meetings every month since the summer to register opposition to the development, and have formed a group, Residents for Responsible Growth in Oakland Township, to fight the rezoning.
+Residents have every month since the summer to register opposition to the development, and have formed a group, Residents for Responsible Growth in Oakland Township, to fight the rezoning.
 Tuesday's meeting brought a few dedicated individuals, however just over a dozen residents were in attendance at the meeting - far fewer than past months.

 Every meeting something has been tweaked by the petitioner and public comment is made opposing the project.
 At the end of Tuesday’s meeting, Planning Commission Chairman James Carter and Commissioner Marc Edwards said they intend to make a motion one way or another next month.

 “This is an enhancement to the community, not only for its deed as the need for housing of the elderly and seniors, but an enhancement in regards to its architectural landscape features, in regards to its preservation, in regards to its well thought out and thought through land use plan,” said Dominic Moceri of Moceri Companies.

 The most notable change in the project included a T-shaped entrance as opposed to a roundabout to improve public safety, resulting in the loss of a couple of units.

 The commission’s discussions circled around four concepts that Carter noted commissioners needed to consider: